 A burst write access to an active row is initiated with the WRITE command.
 BA0, BA1 inputs selects the bank, and the starting column location is provided by inputs A0-A8.
-AUTO-PRECHARGE is determined by A10.
+Whether or not AUTO-PRECHARGE is used is determined by A10.